Kometa-Team/Kometa/docs/metadata/overlay.md

 ## Filters

-These filter media items added to the collection by any of the Builders.
+These filter media items that would have an overlay applied by any of the Builders.

 * [Filters](filters)